8 facts to know before the Copa Sudamerica final

-In true Copa Sudamericana style (remember last year when Defensa y Justicia played the final and won it?), the two finalists are from lesser-known cities in Brazil and can be argued that these two teams are not big powerhouses in the Brasileirao, particularly RB Bragantino.
+In true Copa Sudamericana style (remember last year when Defensa y Justicia won it?), the two 2021 finalists - Athletico Paranaense and RB Bragantino - are from lesser-known cities in Brazil and are not big powerhouses in the Brasileirao, particularly RB Bragantino.

-So, before the ball starts rolling in Montevideo this Saturday, we help you to know a bit more about the teams and their cities with 10 facts that also can surely make you the star of the office today or the bar tomorrow if you gather to have a drink and enjoy the game on beIN SPORTS - with Spanish and Portuguese commentary available, too -.
+So, before the ball starts rolling in Montevideo this Saturday, let's learn a bit more about the teams and their cities with 8 facts to make you the star of the office today or the bar tomorrow if you gather to have a drink and enjoy the game on beIN SPORTS - with Portuguese commentary available, too on SAP.

 RB Bragantino

-Before Red Bull came along and bought the old Clube Atlético Bragantino in 2019, which saw them rise from Serie B to the Brasileirao, Bragantino had a spell of moderate success in the 80s and 90s, winning Serie B in 1989, runners up of Serie A in 1990 and qualifying to the now-defunct Copa CONMEBOL in 1992, 1993 and 1996, going as far as quarterfinals once.
-Seems like history is repeating itself a little bit.
+Before Red Bull came along and bought the old Clube Atlético Bragantino in 2019, which saw them rise from Serie B to the Brasileirao, Bragantino had a spell of moderate success in the 80s and 90s, winning Serie B in 1989, finishing Serie A runners up in 1990 and qualifying to the now-defunct Copa CONMEBOL in 1992, 1993 and 1996, going as far as the as quarterfinals once.

 2 - During those golden years, some well-known players and coaches were part of Bragantino

-Another trophy they won during the 90s was the Paulistao, in 1990 to be precise, and that team was in fact a big part of the following success of the Brazilian national team for years to come.
-The coach of that Bragantino was no other than Vanderlei Luxemburgo, who took them from Serie B to Serie A and also win said Paulistao.
-At the end of the decade, he took the reigns of the Brazilian national team, and a few years later he was the coach of Real Madrid.
-That 1990 set up also had Mauro Silva (who will win the 1994 World Cup with Brazil and part of the "Super Depor" after being transferred to Deportivo La Coruña).
+Another trophy they won during the 90s was the Paulistao and that team was in fact a big part of the following success of the Brazilian national team for years to come.
+The coach of Bragantino at that time was none other than Vanderlei Luxemburgo, who took them from Serie B to Serie A to win the Paulistao.
+At the end of the decade, he took over the reigns of the Brazilian national team, and a few years later he was the coach of Real Madrid.
+Other important names are Mauro Silva and Carlos Alberto Parreira.

-The replacement for Luxemburgo once he left for Flamengo was Carlos Alberto Parreira, who by that time already managed Brazil and Saudi Arabia NT, and later went on to return to La Canarinha, managed Valencia and the NewYork MetroStars (remember them) among many other teams.

-3 - The stadium's name it's related to the current mayor of Braganca.
+3 - The stadium's name is related to the current mayor of Braganca.

-Braganca (pronounced Bragansa) it's a little town in the state of Sao Paulo and has the status of climatic resort to encourage local tourism.
-The current mayor is Jesus Adib Abi Chedid and if you think that somehow he's related to the name of the stadium of the club, which is Nabi Abi Chedid, you would be correct.
+Braganca (pronounced Bragansa) is a little town in the state of Sao Paulo that has local tourism as their main activity.
+The current mayor is Jesús Adib Abi Chedid and if you think that somehow he's related to the name of the stadium of the club, which is Nabi Abi Chedid, you would be correct.

-Nabi Abi Chedid was the previous president of RB Bragantino and the father of the current president, Marquinho Cedid.
-The Abi Chedid is a big family in Braganca, arriving in Brazil from Lebanon in the 30s.
-Since then the family has been involved with the development of the city.
-Nabi Abi Chedid not only was the previous president of the club but also was vice-president of the CBF and went head to head against his brother Jesus in the 2000s election to be mayor.
-Yes, both brothers wanted to be mayor of the town.
+Nabi Abi Chedid was the previous president of RB Bragantino, vice-president of the CBF, father of the current president of the club Marquinho Cedid and brother of current Braganca mayor, Jesús.

-Jesus wanted to return to power, holding that position from 1993 to 1996, and winning said election of 2000, and was mayor until 2005. in 2017 he won another election, and he's up to today the main figure in local politics.

-Braganca is the National Capital of Linguistics and its nickname Poetry City.
-Almir Rogerio, Erico Nogueira, Piracaia are some of the poets of relevance from the state who also was the birthplace of Olympio Guilherme, one of the first South American actors to appear in a Hollywood production, participating in "King of Jazz"
+Braganca is the National Capital of Linguistics and it's is nickname Poetry City.
+Almir Rogerio, Erico Nogueira, Piracaia are some of the famous poets from the state which is also was the birthplace of Olympio Guilherme, one of the first South American actors to appear in a Hollywood production, participating in "King of Jazz"

 Athletico Paranaense